Gorrilag223/new_app/README.md

 4. Export flask variables.
 5. Launch the App.

-# Step to use the App
+# Steps to use the App

 1. Register as a user.
 2. Upload and compress user image keeping EXIF metadata of image.